-Specified Wind Loads are forces exerted by wind which, in the case of low-slope membrane roofs, both push and lift the roof assembly or its components.
+Specified Wind Loads are forces exerted by wind which, in the case of waterproofing roof assemblies, both push and lift the roof assembly or its components.
 Often, the upward or uplift forces are expressed as a negative value (negative pressure), but these are influenced by many variables including, without limitation, wind speed, building height, roof slope, wall openings, roof overhangs and ground roughness.

-Specified Wind Loads for membrane roof assemblies should be calculated using the available online Wind-RCI calculator.
-When the Wind-RCI calculator is not suitable (as, for example, when a building exceeds 150 feet in height), the Design Authority must refer to the BC Building Code, Div.
+Specified Wind Loads for membrane roof assemblies should be calculated using the available online Wind-RCI online Wind-RCI online Wind-RCI online Wind-RCI calculator is not suitable (as, for example, when a building exceeds 150 feet in height), the Design Authority must refer to the BC Building Code, Div.
 B, Parts 4 and 5 for further guidance.